abradbury/Bing-Desktop-Mac/README.md

 - Can check if wallpaper is already downloaded and/or set as background
 - Waits until internet connection is available
 - Can set background on multiple monitors (not workspaces)
+- Issues a notification to the Notification Center of the new image

 Further Work
 ------------